 Israel continues airstrikes across Syria, targeting military arsenals

-Damascus, Dec 16 (IANS) Israeli warplanes launched multiple airstrikes, targeting former military arsenals across Syria, according to a war monitor.
+Damascus, Dec 16 (IANS) Israeli warplanes launched multiple airstrikes early Monday, targeting former military arsenals across Syria, according to a war monitor.

-The latest raids hit missile bases in Battalion 107 near Zama and weapons warehouses in rural Tartus, the Britain-based Syrian Observatory for Human Rights reported on Sunday.
+The latest raids hit missile bases in Battalion 107 near Zama and weapons warehouses in rural Tartus, the Britain-based Syrian Observatory for Human Rights reported.

 Earlier on Sunday evening, an Israeli jet reportedly struck radar installations at the Deir Al-Zour Military Airport in eastern Syria.